Architectural Conservancy Ontario – London Region

 The number of awards given each year will be at the discretion of the Awards Committee.

 Ideally the awards will be presented at a live ceremony to be held in March 2021 at Museum London for our 14th annual celebration.
-The ACO London Heritage Scholarship recipient and London property owners receiving heritage designation plaques will also be recognized at this event.
+London property owners receiving heritage designation plaques will also be recognized at this event.

 Architectural Conservancy Ontario – London Region (ACO London) is a volunteer-driven advocacy organization founded over 50 years ago with the threatened destruction of London’s original financial buildings, the Ridout Street Complex, now a National Historic Site.
 ACO London is committed to conserving London’s heritage architecture through advocacy and education.
 We support and encourage architectural conservation through reuse and repurposing of older buildings, the creation of Heritage Conservation Districts to protect our historic neighbourhoods, and the active retention and maintenance of London’s unique history as embodied by its built heritage.